499602D2/tg-launchbot/README.md

 ## Basic instructions
 Clone the repository and install the Python3 dependencies with pip, using the requirements.txt file found in the repository: `python3 -m pip install -R requirements.txt`.

 LaunchBot also requires a running redis server instance.
-Redis is used to reduce disk accesses, as redis is an in-memory (caching) database, compared to the sqlite database sitting on the disk.
+Redis is used to reduce disk accesses: redis is an in-memory (caching) database, compared to the sqlite database sitting on the disk.
 This should help the longevity of cheap flash storage media, like SD-cards, while also improving latency.

 To install redis, follow the instructions at [redis.io](https://redis.io/download).
-On Linux-based systems, `redis-server` can be installed through most package managers like `apt`.
-On macOS, `redis-server` can be found in the Homebrew package repository, and can be installed via `brew install redis-server`.
+On Linux-based systems, `redis-server` can be installed through most package managers.
+On macOS, `redis-server` can be found in the Homebrew package repository.

 LaunchBot expects a running redis instance to be found at `127.0.0.1:6379`, which is also the default location.
 You should be fine running `redis-server` with the default configuration.
 However you might want to add the `--daemonize` flag to run the instance in the background: `redis-server --daemonize`.

 After the dependencies are installed and you have a redis-server instance running, you can run the bot with `python3 launchbot.py -start`.
 Once you have set up the bot, you can run the bot in the background with `nohup` – in this case, it's advisable to add the `-debug` flag to prevent the flooding of the `nohup.out` file: `nohup python3 launchbot.py -start -debug &`.

 ## Data
-The bot creates the following supporting files under `../launchbot/`:
+The bot creates the following supporting files under `../data`:

-SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch information, statistics, chat information, etc.
+SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch information, statistics, chat preferences, and notification lists.

 Redis: used to cache various responses and statistics.

-JSON: `bot-settings.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information.
+json: `bot-config.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information, such as the redis server and telegram bot API server settings.

-You can specify your personal account's Telegram user ID in bot_settings.json in the form `owner: "your_user_id"`.
-This disabled the logging of commands sent by you, and sends a notification for new feedback.
+You can specify your personal account's Telegram user ID in `bot-config.json` in the form `owner: "your_user_id"`.
+This disables the logging of commands sent by you.

 ## Privacy